isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

 the Imperial Examinations.
 Six years later, he took part in the Imperial Examinations and was awarded the title of Ju Ren.
-Though educated in the Chinese classics, Song Ong Siang also described Khoo as “a man … strongly in sympathy with the revolutionary movement in China”.[^5]</p>
+Though educated in the Chinese classics, Song Ong Siang also described Khoo as “a man … strongly in sympathy with the revolutionary movement in China”.[^5]

-<p>Evidence of this “strong sympathy” was his involvement in the founding
-of the Singapore Chinese Girls’ Schools in 1899.
+Evidence of this “strong sympathy” was his involvement in the founding of the Singapore Chinese Girls’ Schools in 1899.
 He donated $3,000 towards the establishment of this school of the Straits Chinese, an act which Song felt was “worthy [of] more than [just] a passing mention, for at that time”,[^6]